 - Using the Interim PCoD framework to assess the potential impacts of offshore wind developments in eastern English waters on harbour porpoise in the North Sea (June 2017).
 A population assessment model is used to investigate potential cumulative effects that could arise from the currently planned 12 years of English wind farm construction.

-- Evidence base for application of acoustic deterrent devices (ADDs) as marine mammal mitigation (February 2020).
+- Evidence base for application of acoustic deterrent devices (ADDs) as marine mammal mitigation.
 Provides a summary of available evidence regarding the effects of acoustic deterrent devices.